manse/sublime-theme-lanzhou/README.md

 You can install the theme manually:

 1. [Download the .zip](https://github.com/manse/sublime-theme-manzhou/archive/master.zip)
-2. Unzip and rename the folder to `sublime-theme-manzhou`
+2. Unzip and rename the folder to `Theme - Manzhou`
 3. Copy the folder into `Packages` directory, which you can find using the menu item `Sublime Text -> Preferences -> Browse Packages...`

 ***